 Here are my top 20 recommendations for where to eat in Tulum. 🍴

 There are plenty of spots in Tulum Town that retain their local vibes—despite its enormous growth in recent years.
-So a stroll around town is a must-do thing to do in Tulum.

-Also Read: What’s the Cost of Living in Tulum Mexico?
+Also Read: What’s the Cost of Living in Tulum, Mexico?

-5. Lounge on Tulum’s Beaches
+5. Lounge on Tulum’s Public (or Private) Beaches

 If you tire from swimming in cenotes or exploring Mayan ruins, the beautiful Caribbean shoreline is but a few minutes away.